elifesciences/elife-xpub/docs/incidents/2019-02-06-multiple-file-uploads.md

 ## Corrective Actions

-- Evaluate: 2 reviewers as a minimum for merge, or dynamic number of reviewers by the requestor
+- 2 reviewers as a minimum for merge
-- Take a decision for "merge your own PRs" vs. "merge other people's PRs"
+- Developer to take respnsibility for merging their own PRs